-From gently rolling prairies to majestic and wildly dramatic mountain ranges, these are the best places to visit in South Dakota!
+From gently rolling prairies to majestic and wildly dramatic mountain ranges, these are the best places to visit and the top things to do in South Dakota!

 South Dakota is without a doubt a state that has always been synonymous with adventure.
 From pioneers to Native Americans and all things Wild West, the state’s thrilling history is reflected in the unbelievable diversity of its breathtaking scenery.

-Here’s a guide to some of the unmissable sights I encountered!
+Here’s a guide to some of the best places to go in South Dakota!

 Badlands National Park